lixiaoqiang-code/learngit/readme.txt

 luhan is my boyfriend.
 luhan is
 i am a little tired.
+eating lunch.